 III.A.3.4.
 Fuel Price Adjustments.

-(a) A Market Participant may submit a fuel price, to be used in calculating the Reference Levels for a Resource’s Supply Offer and the Day-Ahead Ancillary Services Avoidable Input Cost for any associated Day-Ahead Ancillary Services Offers, whenever the Market Participant’s expected price to procure fuel for the Resource will be greater than that used by the Internal Market Monitor in calculating the Reference Levels for the Supply Offer and the Day-Ahead Ancillary Services Avoidable Input Cost for any associated Day-Ahead Ancillary Services Offers.
-A fuel price may be submitted for Supply Offers entered in the Day-Ahead Energy Market, the Re-Offer Period, or for a Real-Time Offer Change, and for any associated Day-Ahead Ancillary Services Offers entered in the Day-Ahead Ancillary Services Market.
-A fuel price is subject to the following conditions:
+(a) A Market Participant may submit a fuel price, or two fuel prices, to be used in calculating the Reference Levels for a Resource’s Supply Offer and the Day-Ahead Ancillary Services Avoidable Input Cost for any associated Day-Ahead Ancillary Services Offers, whenever the Market Participant’s expected price to procure fuel for the Resource will be greater than that used by the Internal Market Monitor in calculating the Reference Levels for the Supply Offer and the Day-Ahead Ancillary Services Avoidable Input Cost for any associated Day-Ahead Ancillary Services Offers.
+Fuel prices may be submitted for Supply Offers entered in the Day-Ahead Energy Market, the Re-Offer Period, or for a Real-Time Offer Change, and for any associated Day-Ahead Ancillary Services Offers entered in the Day-Ahead Ancillary Services Market.

+If a Market Participant submits two fuel prices, the Market Participant must specify a MW value.
+The higher submitted price will apply to incremental energy offer blocks that begin at or above the MW value, and to the Day-Ahead Ancillary Services Avoidable Input Cost for any associated Day-Ahead Ancillary Services Offers.
+The lower submitted price will apply to incremental energy blocks that begin below the MW value, all types of Start-Up Fees, and the No-Load Fee.

+If a Market Participant submits a single fuel price, the Market Participant may specify a MW value.

+If the Market Participant specifies a MW value, then the submitted price applies only to incremental energy offer blocks that begin at or above the MW value, and to the Day-Ahead Ancillary Services Avoidable Input Cost for any associated Day-Ahead Ancillary Services Offers.
+The price used by the Internal Market Monitor applies to incremental energy offer blocks that begin below the MW value, all types of Start-Up Fees, and the No-Load Fee.

+If the Market Participant does not specify a MW value, then the submitted price applies to all financial parameters of the Supply Offer, including all incremental energy offer blocks, all types of Start-Up Fees, the No-Load Fee, and to the Day-Ahead Ancillary Services Avoidable Input Cost for any associated Day-Ahead Ancillary Services Offers.

+Upon the request of a Market Participant or at the initiative of the Internal Market Monitor, the Internal Market Monitor shall consult with a Market Participant with respect to the information and analysis used to determine MW values and submitted fuel prices under Section III.A.3.4 for that Market Participant.

+(b) Fuel prices are subject to the following conditions:

-(i) In order for the submitted fuel price to be utilized in calculating the Reference Levels for a Supply Offer and the Day-Ahead Ancillary Services Avoidable Input Cost for any associated Day-Ahead Ancillary Services Offers, the fuel price must be submitted prior to the applicable offer deadline.
+(i) In order for the submitted fuel prices to be utilized in calculating the Reference Levels for a Supply Offer and the Day-Ahead Ancillary Services Avoidable Input Cost for any associated Day-Ahead Ancillary Services Offers, the fuel prices must be submitted prior to the applicable offer deadline.

-(ii) The submitted fuel price must reflect the price at which the Market Participant expects to be able to procure fuel to supply energy under the terms of its Supply Offer and to cover an award consistent with any associated Day-Ahead Ancillary Services Offers, exclusive of resource-specific transportation costs.
+(ii) The submitted fuel prices must reflect the price at which the Market Participant expects to be able to procure fuel to supply energy under the terms of its Supply Offer and to cover an award consistent with any associated Day-Ahead Ancillary Services Offers, exclusive of resource-specific transportation costs.
 Modifications to Reference Levels or Day-Ahead Ancillary Services Avoidable Input Costs based on changes to transportation costs must be addressed through the consultation process specified in Section III.A.3.1.